audreyt/node-webworker-threads/README.md

 3.- Threads fully exploit all the available CPU resources in your system.
 On a loaded system running many tasks in many threads, the more cores there are, the faster the threads will complete.
 Automatically.

-4.- The threads of a process share exactly the same address space, that of the process they belong to.
-Every thread can access every memory address within the process' address space.
-This is a very appropriate setup when the threads are actually part of the same job and are actively and closely cooperating with each other.
-Passing a reference to a chunk of data via a pointer is many orders of magnitude faster than transferring a copy of the data via IPC.

 ### Why not multiple processes.

 The "can't block the event loop" problem is inherent to Node's evented model.
 No matter how many Node processes you have running as a [Node-cluster](http://blog.nodejs.org/2011/10/04/an-easy-way-to-build-scalable-network-programs/), it won't solve its issues with CPU-bound tasks.